2023 Langford-Juan de Fuca provincial by-election

-A by-election was held in the provincial riding of Langford-Juan de Fuca in British Columbia on June 24, 2023, to elect a new member of the Legislative Assembly of British Columbia following the resignation of NDP Premier of British Columbia John Horgan.
+A by-election was held in the provincial riding of Langford-Juan de Fuca in British Columbia on June 24, 2023, to elect a new member of the Legislative Assembly of British Columbia following the resignation of NDP premier John Horgan.
 Advance voting was held June 16 to 21.

 The by-election was held on the same day as one in Vancouver-Mount Pleasant.

 Background

+New Democratic MLA John Horgan had represented Langford-Juan de Fuca in the Legislative Assembly since the 2005 provincial election and served as Premier of British Columbia from 2017 to 2022.
+He was re-elected in 2020.

+Following his resignation as premier due to health concerns, Horgan announced on February 9, 2023, that he would resign as an MLA and retire from politics.
+Horgan's resignation took effect on March 31, 2023, creating a vacancy in the riding.

+On May 27, 2023, Premier David Eby called the by-election for June 24, 2023, alongside a by-election in Vancouver-Mount Pleasant.

 Constituency

-The seat is named after the city of Langford and the Strait of Juan de Fuca.
-The seat also contains the Highlands district and Sooke.
+Located on the south coast of Vancouver Island, along the Strait of Juan de Fuca, the district comprised the western communities of the Capital Regional District, including Langford, Sooke and Highlands.

-Representation

-The seat has been held by the British Columbia New Democratic Party for most of its history, having voted NDP in every election since 1979 except for the 2001 Liberal landslide.

-On February 9, 2023, Horgan announced that he would resign as MLA that March and retire from politics.